 - not felling any mature ash trees unless necessary for pubic safety or timber production reasons; and

-- monitoring their ash trees’ health over the coming years, and reporting to the Forestry Commission any which appear to be little affected by the disease.
+- monitoring their ash trees’ health over the coming years, and reporting to the Forestry Commission or the Living Ash Project any which appear to be little affected by the disease.